When you form your LLC in Wyoming, you’ll have to pay certain costs to officially register your business with the state.

 Annual LLC Fee Wyoming

-Every year, your Wyoming business must pay an annual license tax with their annual report.
+Every year, Wyoming businesses (domestic and foreign LLCs) must pay an annual report license tax.
 The cost is $60 or .0002% of all LLC assets (whichever is greater).

 The annual license tax is due on the first day of the anniversary month of filing.
 So if you filed January 31, 2022, the tax would be due on January 1, 2023.